Program Overview

 The Graduate School allows health leave of absence status at increments of 12 months with a possible annual renewal for up to four years total.
 Depending on your academic program will determine the flexibility of when you will be able to return.
 You may not return from a leave within the semester that the leave was taken and you must return at the start of the Fall, Spring or Summer semesters.

-Time away does not count toward time to degree.
+Time away does not count towards time to degree.
 Financial support is not available to a student on a health leave.
 While you are on a health leave of absence, you will not be a registered student.
 This will have an impact on your access to university services, but there are some resources, particularly on the Ithaca campus, that students on HLOA can continue to use.

 In brief, if you are on a health leave, you will no longer have access to campus facilities and services that you would normally access with your NetID.
 However, your Cornell email will remain for the duration of your health leave of absence.
 You may request library privileges with support from your academic advisor and DGS, and pay any applicable fees.